Jemma Timberlake (she/her)

 My practice

-Sitting alongside you to discover new perspectives, to work on developing kindness and compassion towards yourself, and helping you to implement meaningful change.
-Working holistically by focusing on the whole person; mind, body, and family system whilst considering the impact of the wider social environment.
+Encouraging you to develop kindness and compassion towards yourself, to think holistically by tuning into the whole person; mind, body, and family system, whilst considering the impact of the wider social environment on your wellbeing.

 What is Art Psychotherapy?